faizmokhtar/til.faizmokhtar.com/content/posts/9-list-all-commits-history-for-specific-file-with-git.md

 - You work on a large project that has an extensive git commits history and a lot of files
 - You need to debug a certain issue that was caused by a certain file
-- You need to know the commit history for that certain code in a certain file
+- You look at the commits history to see which commit is causing the issue but going through it one by one is like finding a needle in a haystack

 Well, you're in luck.
 You can use the following `git log` command